-- Best Luxury Hotel: Olives City Hotel offers access to a paid indoor pool and a free fitness centre, as well as an à la carte restaurant, Olives City Hotel is located in a quiet residential area in Sofia, just a 12-minute walk from Sofia Zoo.
+Best Luxury Hotel: Olives City Hotel offers access to a paid indoor pool and a free fitness centre, as well as an à la carte restaurant, Olives City Hotel is located in a quiet residential area in Sofia, just a 12-minute walk from Sofia Zoo.
 The city centre can be reached in a 10-minute drive.
 Sofia Airport is 7 km away.

-- Best Mid-Range Hotel: Hotel Vega Sofia Strategically located between Airport and Sofia City Center.
+Best Mid-Range Hotel: Hotel Vega Sofia is Strategically located between Airport and Sofia City Center.
 12 minutes by car from both.
 Very clean with full amenities.
 Nice fluffy towels and very nice and clean.

 The hotels and restaurants in this area are quite nice and affordable.
 Oborishte is suitable for solo travelers, couples, families with kids, budget travelers, and first-time visitors.

-- Best Mid-Range Hotel: Sofia Residence Boutique Hotel In the heart of Sofia, the stylish hotel is a 14-minute walk away from both the Alexander Nevski Square and Sofia University Metro Station.
+Best Mid-Range Hotel: Sofia Residence Boutique Hotel In the heart of Sofia, the stylish hotel is a 14-minute walk away from both Alexander Nevski Square and Sofia University Metro Station.
 Serdika Centre Sofia Shopping mall is located a 13-minute walk away and the Vitosha Boulevard central pedestrian street is reachable within 2 km.